Consistent content creation without pressure: my one-day-a-month approach

 Why this type of consistent content creation builds lasting visibility

-When you publish well-structured, thoughtful content consistently – even just once a month – you're not just “adding content” to your site.
+When you publish well-structured, thoughtful, search-friendly blog posts consistently – even just once a month – you're not just “adding content” to your site.

 You're building something called topical authority.